Introduction to PIC testing

 - Passive waveguide devices: coupling and propagation losses (insertion / excess losses), cross-talk, polarization dependence, spectral response, etc.

-- PD responsivity, dark current, noise, etc.
+- Photodetector responsivity, dark current, noise, etc.

-- Modulator speed, extinction ratio, etc.
+- Modulator speed, extinction ratio, linearity, etc.

 - Laser biasing, power, tuning range, linewidth, noise, etc.